 When most people go directly to the bank they generally go cap in hand and will jump through whatever hoops is necessary to get a loan.
 The Bank manager will act like your best friend, but in reality they should be treated more like a wolf in sheep clothes.

 The bank managers role is to make money for the bank.
 That includes protecting the banks interest when things go wrong.
 I have seen time and again banks strategically protecting themselves with the clients completely unaware.
-Banks will cross collateralize a clients assets and advise that you get a better deal by bringing all the business to them, but it can come at a huge cost.
+Banks will cross collateralize a clients assets and advise that you get a better deal by bringing all the business to them.
+But it can come at a huge cost.
 What happens are all your assets are now tied up and tied together.
 You can't sell any assets without the banks approval.
-Worse still when you go to make changes it can become very expensive.
-The bank will now want a new valuation on each asset and if the valuer is feeling pessimistic about the economy you might be struggling to get a realistic valuation.
-If any of your assets have now fallen in value it can bring down your overall borrowing potential.
+Worse still, when you go to make changes it can become very expensive.
+The bank will now want a new valuation on each asset and if the valuer is feeling pessimistic about the economy, you might be struggling to get a realistic valuation.
+If any of your assets have now fallen in value, it can bring down your overall borrowing potential.

-At Mango we are well aware of the pitfalls and we can work with you to structure your assets and your borrowing to give you the best protection possible.
+At Mango Money we are well aware of the pitfalls and we can work with you to structure your assets and your borrowing to give you the best protection possible.